Takdirul-Rijan/Takdirul-Rijan/README.md

 ---

 ## About Me
 I am a dedicated frontend developer focused on building modern, responsive, and user-friendly web applications.
-I work mainly with JavaScript and React, and I’m currently strengthening my backend skills with Node.js, Express.js, and MongoDB to grow as a MERN developer.
+I work mainly with JavaScript, React and Next.js, and I’m currently strengthening my backend skills with Node.js, Express.js, and MongoDB to grow as a MERN developer.

 ---

 ## What I'm Working On

 - Building real-world MERN projects to strengthen full-stack skills
+- Recently built a full-stack, responsive **E-Shop** with Next.js, NextAuth.js, and Express.js, featuring authentication and product management.
-- Recently carried out a **Utility Bill Management System** with full backend + database integration
+- Developed a **Utility Bill Management System** with full backend + database integration
-- Recently completed a **Kids Toy Store Platform** focusing on React authentication and protected routes
+- Completed a **Kids Toy Store Platform** focusing on React authentication and protected routes
 - Improving state management, routing, and component architecture through hands-on React projects
 - Practicing advanced frontend UI/UX to build more polished interfaces
-- Exploring **JWT Authentication**, secure login flows, and session management
+- Exploring NextAuth.js, secure login flows, JWT, and session-based authentication
 - Learning Express.js and MongoDB to grow as a full MERN stack developer
 - Using Firebase for auth, hosting, and real-time features in small-scale projects